Lepton Phenomenology of Stueckelberg Portal to Dark Sector: Theoretical setup

-where we defined vector $g^{V}$ and axial-vector $g^{A}$ dimensionless couplings, which are proportional to the factor $M_{A'}/\Lambda$, which multiplies linear combinations of the dimensionless couplings $\chi, \kappa$ present in Eq.~(\ref{eq:Stuckelberg-portal-1}).
-Such mass behavior is crucial for analysis of the $A'$ contribution and setting limits on the couplings taking into account the dependence on the intermediate state mass.

-It is clear that the terms (\ref{LintSMD2}), originating from the kinetic mixing, are completely absorbed by the redefinition of the flavor diagonal matrix elements of the coupling $g^{V}_{ii}$.
-Thus, in our approach the Lagrangian~(\ref{eq:A'-psi-1}) describes interactions of the Dark Photon $A'$ to the SM fermions with arbitrary dimensionless flavor non-diagonal couplings $g^{V,A}_{ij}$.
-Let us highlight two principal differences between the conventional kinetic portal and the Stueckelberg portal scenarios of DS.
+Thus, our model contains the following free parameters $g_{ij}^{V}, \ g_{ij}^{A}, \ m_{A'}$ with $g_{ij}^{V,A} = g_{ji}^{V,A}$.
+Let us highlight two principal differences between the conventional kinetic portal and the Stueckelberg portal scenarios of dark sector.
 First, in the latter case contrary to the former one the $A'$ couplings to the SM fermions are not proportional to the SM fermion electric charges.
 Second, these couplings are flavor non-diagonal leading to reach LFV phenomenology.
-Note that the first point can significantly affect the conclusions of the existing searches of the Dark Photon for the case of the Stueckelberg scenario.
+Note that the first point can significantly affect the conclusions following from the existing searches of dark photon.
 In particular, the conventional dark photon from the kinetic portal scenario has been strongly constrained from the data of NA64 experiment at SPS CERN~\cite{Banerjee:2016tad,Banerjee:2017hhz}.
+For the Stueckelberg dark photon these constraints can be significantly relaxed.